 5. Added sugars.

 Lots of sugar is often added to processed dairy products to make them tastier.
 So even foods that are supposedly healthy, like yogurt, can have massive amounts of sugar.
 The sugar content in fruit-flavored high-fat yogurts can be as much as drinking a soda.
-This will just boost your insulin levels out of control and clog up your arteries.
+This will just boost your Fat Storing Hormone levels out of control and clog up your arteries.

 To avoid all of these major drawbacks of common dairy products, it is important to make your food choices carefully.